-Shingles is one of those maladies that can make life very miserable for its victims.
-Generally shingles is not considered to be a serious condition, and will usually run its course without any significant complications.
+Shingles are one of those maladies that can make life very miserable for its victims.
+Generally, shingles are not considered serious conditions and will usually run their course without any significant complications.
 That is…providing you are an otherwise healthy person.
-This kin of chickenpox can lead to more critical concerns for certain people, and become much more than just a painful inconvenience that hassles you for a few weeks.
-And if you contracted chicken pox as a child, you are certainly at risk for developing shingles later on in life.
-It’s good to know that many natural remedies for shingles are often more or just as effective than prescription drugs.
+This kind of chickenpox can lead to more critical concerns for certain people and become much more than just a painful inconvenience that hassles you for a few weeks.
+And if you contracted chickenpox as a child, you are certainly at risk for developing shingles later on in life.
+It’s good to know that many natural remedies for shingles are often more or just as effective as prescription drugs.

-Shingles, officially called herpes zoster, is a disease caused by the same virus that is responsible for chickenpox.
-The virus is known as varicella-zoster virus (VSV), and is actually an encore infection of the nerves triggered by left over antigens from a previous chickenpox infection that have lain dormant in the body.
+Shingles, officially called herpes zoster, is a disease caused by the same virus responsible for chickenpox.
+The virus is known as varicella-zoster virus (VSV).
+It is actually an encore infection of the nerves triggered by leftover antigens from a previous chickenpox infection that has lain dormant in the body.
 VSV is a member of the same family of viruses that causes genital herpes and cold sores.
 Shingles may appear years after the original chickenpox attack.
-The virus usually travels via the nerves to the skin and can cause nerve inflammation and damage as well as extreme pain.
-Shingles typically affects areas of the face and trunk in a pattern very similar to chickenpox.
+The virus usually travels via the nerves to the skin and can cause nerve inflammation, damage, and extreme pain.
+Shingles typically affect areas of the face and trunk in a pattern very similar to chickenpox.

-Chicken pox is also a herpes virus that never completely goes away.
+Chickenpox is also a herpes virus that never completely goes away.
 As stated above, it hides out (lays dormant) in nerve cells, waiting for the body terrain to be ripe for its appearance as shingles.
 Statistics tell us that approximately 20% of adults who contracted chickenpox as a child will develop shingles later in life.
-Most of these individuals are relatively healthy people, but people with compromised immune systems due to diseases such as diabetes or HIV, chemotherapy and/or radiation treatments, people being treated with immunosuppressive drugs such as corticosteroids, organ transplant recipients as well as emotional and chronic stress, are at an increased risk for developing shingles.
-Even though shingles is considered to generally affect people in age of 50+, since the mass use of the chickenpox vaccine began, many doctors now believe that not only are there signs of a shingles epidemic underway, but also that the lack of naturally occurring chickenpox (due to the chicken pox vaccine) is resulting in increased shingles occurrence in younger people.
+Most of these individuals are relatively healthy people.
+Still, people with compromised immune systems due to diabetes or HIV, chemotherapy and/or radiation treatments, treatment with immunosuppressive drugs such as corticosteroids, organ transplant recipients, and emotional and chronic stress are at an increased risk for developing shingles.

 7 Natural Remedies for Shingles

-Most cases of shingles will clear up on their own with out much intervention, unless the person has a weakened immune system.
+As has been previously said, cases of shingles usually clear up independently without much intervention unless the person has a weakened immune system.
 However, the sooner you catch shingles and take steps to deal with the symptoms, the better the chance of avoiding complications such as post-herpetic neuralgia and secondary or prolonged infections.

 NOTE: Occurrences of shingles around the eyes or on the forehead can cause blindness.
 Consult an eye doctor immediately if such outbreaks occur.